Aliases for TRPC5 Gene

 GeneCards Summary for TRPC5 Gene

-TRPC5 (Transient Receptor Potential Cation Channel, Subfamily C, Member 5) is a Protein Coding gene.
+TRPC5 (Transient Receptor Potential Cation Channel Subfamily C Member 5) is a Protein Coding gene.
 Diseases associated with TRPC5 include hypertrophic pyloric stenosis and pyloric stenosis.
-Among its related pathways are Developmental Biology and GPCR Pathway.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Developmental Biology.
 GO annotations related to this gene include ion channel activity and store-operated calcium channel activity.
 An important paralog of this gene is TRPC6.

 UniProtKB/Swiss-Prot for TRPC5 Gene

 Thought to form a receptor-activated non-selective calcium permeant cation channel.
 Probably is operated by a phosphatidylinositol second messenger system activated by receptor tyrosine kinases or G-protein coupled receptors.
 Has also been shown to be calcium-selective (By similarity).
 May also be activated by intracellular calcium store depletion.